Efhbbhu/AI-BOOKING-AGENT/README.md

 # Service Booking Agent

 AI-powered service booking agent built with LangGraph.
+This Agent converts user's query into a booking proposals by filtering nearby location, sorted by price, and provides available 2-3 slots for users to pick along with an option to set remainder.

 #### live demo: https://booking-agent-1077315982137.asia-south1.run.app